Trojans Korfball Club: 1999–2002

-The club has been established in the National League for many years and has only recently begun to reap the rewards of its hard labour.

-From early 2000, Trojans had languished toward the bottom of the National League, often finishing 2nd bottom.
+From early 2000, Trojans has been close to the bottom of the National League, often finishing 2nd bottom.
 This resulted in them playing a playoff match with the runners up of the then Reserve (2nd) Division for the rights to play top flight Korfball the following year.
-At the time, the 1st team had a mixture of young inexperienced males and older, more experienced females.
-The males displayed talent and potential at Korfball but needed the guidance of the older, experienced players to point them in the right direction.
+The male members of the team needed the guidance of the older, experienced players to increase their skill level.
 At this time, the average age of the 1st team males was just 17 compared to the females at 34.

-For 3 consecutive seasons (1999–2000, 2000–01 and 2001–02) Trojans managed to win the playoff match and maintain their National League status with the male players showing more and more promise as the years progressed.
+For 3 consecutive seasons (1999–2000, 2000–01 and 2001–02) Trojans managed to win the playoff match and maintain their National League status.

-They would often give the top teams a run for their money (Mitcham, Invicta, Croydon & Nomads) but they could not sustain a decent enough challenge and win the matches.
+They would go against other larger teams such as Mitcham, Invicta, Croydon & The Nomads but they could not win the matches.

 2002–03

 In the season of 2002–03, two of the starting four females retired.
-This opportunity gave rise to some younger players being offered 1st team opportunities and, with the signing of a couple other young female players and a new coach, paved way for Trojans' best finish in the National League (4th).
+This opportunity gave rise to some younger players being offered 1st team opportunities and, with the signing of other young female players and a new coach, paved way for Trojans finish in the National League (4th).
 With 3rd placed Nomads not being able to commit to the Europa Shield 2003 in Třeboň, Czech Republic, it gave the club and the young Trojan team a chance to sample European Club competition (the 1st time in the club's history).

-The young squad gained valuable experience from this tournament despite failing to win a single match and finishing with the wooden spoon.

 2003–04

-The young Trojan team had high expectations of themselves for the following season and despite some close matches (14–11 loss to League Champions Mitcham) they failed to beat the likes of Croydon and ended up finishing in 4th place, missing out on the top 3 and a place in Europe.
-The male players were really beginning to come into their own and with the help of the new, younger female players the team was finally showing a nice equilibrium.
+The young Trojan team scored 14–11 which was a loss to League Champions Mitcham.
+They also had difficulty against teams like Croydon and finished the season in 4th place.
+They missed out on a top-three finish and a spot in the European competition.
+Later, the male players showed significant improvement in their performance.
+With new younger female players joining the squad, the teams verall lineup became more balanced.

-The team, however, were very disappointed not to break into the top 3 for the first time in the club's history and vowed to go at least one better next season.
+The team missed the top three for the first time in the club's history.
+However, they stated their goal is to finish in a higher position next season.